unixorn/zsh-quickstart-kit/Readme.md

     Aborting
 ```

 This happens when you edit a file provided by the quickstart kit, in this case, `.zshrc`.
-This is annoying, and to let you customize your ZSH settings without maintaining your own fork, the kit-provided `.zshrc` will load any files it finds in `~/.zshrc.d`.
+This is annoying, and to let you customize your ZSH settings without being forced to maintain your own fork of the kit, the kit-provided `.zshrc` will load any files it finds in `~/.zshrc.d`.

 ### GNU stow is warning that stowing zsh would cause conflicts